ArcBees/dev-site/site/src/main/markdown/gwtp/index.md

 * To learn more about these components, check out the LibraryOverview.

 ##Notes
-See the [GettingStarted](https://github.com/ArcBees/GWTP/wiki/Getting-started) page for details.
+See the [Getting Started](http://dev.arcbees.com/gwtp/basicfeatures/Getting-started.html) page for details.
 You can also get plenty of support from developers and fellow users in the [Forum](https://groups.google.com/forum/?fromgroups#!forum/gwt-platform), cheer for us on [ohloh](https://www.ohloh.net/p/gwt-platform), or follow us on [Google+](https://plus.google.com/communities/113139554133824081251)!

 **GWTP** is a fork of gwt-dispatch and gwt-presenter, many thanks to the original authors of these packages.
 If you're used to gwt-presenter, you might like to see how it compares to **GWTP**.